 When people think of caves, they often think of dark, cavernous spaces sheltered from the outside world.
-But Wind Cave, located near the highest point in the Blue Mountains, offers a strikingly different experience.
-Take the Anvil Rock Track to explore the cave.
-Sometimes referred to as ‘Wind Eroded Cave’, this cave was created by—you guessed it—wind carving the rock over thousands of years.
-As a result, the walls of this tall, shallow cave are marked by honeycomb-like patterns from the airborne particles which carved them.
-Standing on high at Wind Cave, you can enjoy incredible, expansive views of Mount Banks and the Grose Valley.
+But Wind Cave, near the highest point in the Blue Mountains west of Sydney, offers a strikingly different experience.
+The cave was created by wind carving the rock over thousands of years—as a result, its walls are marked by fascinating honeycomb-like patterns.
+The cave also has expansive views of Mount Banks and the Grose Valley.
 You can reach it by taking the Anvil Rock Track (check local maps to find it).